 - (a) Suppose that the First Fit algorithm packs the given items into t bins.
-Prove that at most one of these bins is more than half-empty.
-Use this to deduce that the total size of the n input items is at least (t-1)/2. - (b) Use what you showed in (a) to then show that if an optimal bin packing uses b^ bins, then the First Fit algorithm uses at most $2b^ + 1$ bins.
+Prove that at most one of these bins has half or more of its space empty.
+Use this to deduce that the total size of the n input items is (strictly) more than (t-1)/2. - (b) Use what you showed in (a) to then show that if an optimal bin packing uses b^ bins, then the First Fit algorithm uses at most $2b^$ bins.